BryanEggels2/QuadIO/README.md

 Seperate interface for repo and service layer

-Apperantly you can use an interface to inject the implementation you want to use in spring boot (Like API and Mock service enum i created).
+Apperantly you can use an interface to inject the implementation you want to use in spring boot (Like API and Mock service enum I created).
 This makes my code not needed.

 #### What i'd add: